- Aleph

 Humans are gonna human at the end of the day - and a lot of the narrative is around that.
 We are always not going to get along to a certain extent.
 But I think these two seemingly polarized groups - those that live outside the crypto ecosystem in a world of deep distrust and those that are deep within the crypto ecosystem, have more in common than they might think - and I think there is room for some reconciliation - which would be very valuable to beginning to build the better future (and restoring elements of trust) that both seem to want.

-About the series: Checking in on Squad Wealth is a 4-part editorial series investigates the path toward a blockchain-dominant future, where financial tools are intertwined with cultural narratives.
-Stewarding our efforts as Editor-In-Chief is economist Kyla Scanlon.
-In her work online, and in her recently published book In This Economy?
-How Money & Markets Really Work, Scanlon interrogates the ways in which we are dually entrapped and empowered by financial systems, and delivers no-nonsense reports of her findings.
+About the series: Checking in on Squad Wealth is a 4-part editorial series investigating the path toward a blockchain-dominant future, where financial tools are intertwined with cultural narratives.

-Kyla is joined by a storied cast of eminent culture and finance experts Anna Gát, Gaby Goldberg, and Jose Fernandez da Ponte.
+With essays by a storied cast of eminent culture and finance experts including Anna Gát, Gaby Goldberg, and Jose Fernandez da Ponte, and Kyla Scanlon.